 So when deciding on the best CRM software, consider both your company's technical capabilities and your ideas about how you want to work with the CRM system.

-3. Think about what features you need
+3. Think about the features you want

 Rather, focus on the gaps your processes suffer from that you uncovered in step one.
 Ask whether the CRM system's features will help you solve these problems, how it will support your key processes, and whether it will be easy to work with.
 Look for this information on the CRM website, but also ask the CRM vendor about it.